linapg/berlin-bike-thefts-map/README.md

 # Identifying and mapping areas in Berlin with the highest theft amounts

 Juypter nbviewer renders the maps and shows the code along.
-So if the notebook is too heavy for rendering or you get the message *'Make this Notebook Trusted to load map: File -> Trust Notebook'*, please click here:
+So if the notebook is too heavy for rendering or you get the message
+`Make this Notebook Trusted to load map: File -> Trust Notebook`
+Please click here:
 [Rendered project with Jupyter nbviewer](https://nbviewer.org/github/linapg/berlin-bike-thefts-map/blob/main/geopandas-berlin-bike-thefts.ipynb)

 ### The goal is to identify areas in Berlin with the highest theft amounts